apparebit/prettypretty/crates/prettytty/README.md

   * The [`Command`] trait now has both `Debug` and `Display` as supertraits.
   * For commands synthesized with [`fuse!`] or [`fuse_sgr!`], the debug trait now displays the macro name and arguments.
-  * [`Output::exec_defer`] takes two commands as arguments.
+  * The new [`Output::exec_defer`] method takes two commands as arguments.
 It immediately executes the first command but defers the second command until just before the [`Connection`] is closed.
   * The new [`Query::run`] method turns three-line boilerplate for querying the terminal into a two-argument method invocation.
   * The updated